 Student and application timeline

-- Eligible students will be invited April 1 via email for mandatory workshop on April 3 or April 4 (does not guarantee an interview with employer).
+- Eligible students will be invited via email for a mandatory workshop on October 20, 22, or 23 (does not guarantee an interview with employer).

-- Students who attend workshop and submit updated resume move on to the interview process the week of April 8 or April 15.
+- Students who attend a workshop and submit an updated resume move on to the interview process the week of October 27.

 - Employers conduct interviews and select desired interns (not all students may be selected).